 Later, the League came to have a membership of several hundred thousand persons, extending over the greater part of Ireland.
 Finding that it was difficult to get parliamentary help for their grievances, the League resolved to try a different kind of tactics.
-Accordingly they formed a compact not to work for, buy from, sell to, or have any intercourse with, such landlords, or their agents, or with any other person, who extorted exorbitant rent, ejected tenants unable to pay, or took possession of land from which tenants had been unjustly driven.
+Accordingly they formed a compact not to work for, buy from, sell to, or have any intercourse with, landlords, or their agents, who extorted exorbitant rent, ejected tenants unable to pay, or took possession of land from which tenants had been unjustly driven.
 This process of social excommunication was first tried on an English agent, or overseer, named Boycott, and soon became famous under the name of "boycotting."

 As the struggle went on, many of the suffering poor became desperate.
-Farm buildings, belonging to landlords and their agents, were burned, cattle horribly mutilated, and a number of the agents shot.
-At the same time the cry rose of No Rent, Death to the Landlords!
+Farm buildings belonging to landlords and their agents were burned, cattle horribly mutilated, and a number of the agents shot.
+At the same time the cry rose of "No Rent, Death to the Landlords!"
 Hundreds of tenants now refused to pay for the places they held, and even attacked those who did.

-Eventually the lawlessness of the country provoked the government to take severe measures; the Land League, which was believed to be responsible for the refusal to pay rent, and for the accompanying outrages, was suppressed; but the feeling which gave rise to it could not be extinguished, and it soon burst forth more violently than ever.
+Eventually the lawlessness of the country provoked the Government to take severe measures; it suppressed the Land League (1881), which was believed to be responsible for the refusal to pay rent, and for the accompanying outrages; but it could not extinguish the feeling which gave rise to that organization, and it soon burst forth more violently than ever.

-644. The Second Irish Land Act; Fenian and Communist Outrages. - In 1881 Mr. Gladstone succeeded in carrying through a second land law, which it was hoped might be more effective in relieving the Irish peasants than the first had been.
-This measure is familiarly known as the "Three F's," - Fair-rent, Fixity oftenure, and Free-sale.
-By the provisions of this act the tenant may appeal to a board of land commissioners appointed by the law to fix the rate of his rent in case the demands made by the landlord seem to him excessive.
+644. The Second Irish Land Act (1881); Fenian and Communist Outrages. - Mr. Gladstone succeeded in carrying through a second Irish land law (1881) (§ 642), which it was hoped might be more effective in relieving the Irish peasants than the first had been.
+This measure was familiarly known as the "Three F's," - Fair-rent, Fixity-of-tenure, and Free-sale.
+By the provisions of this act the tenant can appeal to a board of land commissioners appointed by the law to fix the rate of his rent in case the demands made by the landlord seem to him excessive.

 Next, he can continue to hold his farm, provided he pays the rate determined on, for a period of fifteen years, during which time the rent cannot be raised nor the tenant evicted except for violation of agreement or persistent neglect or waste of the land; lastly, he may sell his tenancy when he sees fit to the highest bidder.
+This law was later amended and extended in the interest of the peasant farmer (1887).

-After the passage of this second Land Act, Lord Frederick Cavendish, chief secretary of Ireland, and Mr. Burke, a prominent government official, were murdered in Phoenix Park, Dublin.
-Later, members of various secret and communistic societies perpetrated dynamite outrages in London and other parts of England for the purpose of intimidating the government.
-These dastardly plots for destruction and murder have been denounced with horror by the leaders of the Irish National Party, who declare that "the cause of Ireland is not to be served by the knife of the assassin or the infernal machine."
-Notwithstanding the vindictive feeling which these rash acts have caused, despite also of the passage of the coercion bill of 1887, the majority of the more intelligent and thoughtful of the Irish people have faith that the logic of events will ultimately obtain for them the full enjoyment of those political rights which England so fully possesses, and which she cannot, without being false to herself, deny to her sister-island.
+The year following the passage of this second Land Act, Lord Frederick Cavendish, chief secretary of Ireland, and Mr. Burke, a prominent government official, were murdered in Phoenix Park, Dublin (1882).
+Later, members of various secret and communistic societies perpetrated dynamite outrages in London and other parts of England for the purpose of intimidating the Government.
+These dastardly plots for destruction and murder were denounced with horror by the leaders of the Irish National Party, who declared that "the cause of Ireland was not to be served by the knife of the assassin or the infernal machine."

+Notwithstanding the vindictive feeling which these rash acts

+caused, despite also of the passage of the Coercion Bill (1887), the majority of the more intelligent and thoughtful of the Irish people had faith in the logic of events.
+They believed it would ultimately obtain for them the full enjoyment of those political rights which England so fully possesses.
+It will be seen (§ 656) that recent legislation has justified their faith.